-Applicants requesting ADOH Gap Financing must have Financing Commitments from all financing sources within 120 days of Allocation and prior to execution of a Funding Agreement for State Housing Fund Gap Financing.
+Applicants requesting ADOH Gap Financing must have Financing Commitments from all financing sources within one hundred twenty (120) days of Allocation and prior to execution of a Funding Agreement for State Housing Fund Gap Financing.
+Documentation will be required.
+If this deadline is not met, ADOH will deny the request for ADOH Gap Financing and revoke the Applicant's Allocation of tax credits.